 Legacy Inter-VLAN Routing – Switch Configuration

 To configure legacy inter-VLAN routing starts by configuring the switch.
 As shown in the figure, the Router is connected to switch ports Fa0/2 and Fa0/7, which have been configured for VLANs 100 and 200, accordingly.

 Use the following command to create VLAN and assign ports to that VLAN.
 Remember that issue the command in global configuration mode.
 The port must be in access mode.

-In this example, the interfaces Fa0/1 to Fa05 have assigned to VLAN-100 and the interfaces Fa0/6 to Interfaces Fa 0/10 have assigned to VLAN 200.
+In this example, the interfaces Fa0/1 to Fa05 have been assigned to VLAN-100 and the interfaces Fa0/6 to Interfaces Fa 0/10 have been assigned to VLAN 200.
 Using the name command have assigned the name to VLANs and finally using the wr (write) command save the work into the startup configuration file.

 We have used the command “do wr” because we are in global configuration mode.
 The command is originally not using in global configuration mode.
 So, if we are in “User Privileged Mode” then we would use the command “wr or write”.
 We can also use the copy “running-config startup-config” instead of the “wr” command.
 Watch the following video for Legacy Inter-VLAN routing configuration:

 In the Legacy Inter-VLAN routing, there are no static or dynamic protocols needed for the routing.
 We are just required to configured the IP addresses of the router according to the subnet of the connected VLANs.
 We can configure the IP address of the interface using “IP address <ip address subnet mask> command in global configuration mode.
 Remember that the switch must be in the status of “no shutdown”.